z88dk/z88dk/libsrc/_DEVELOPMENT/EXAMPLES/sms/helloworld/readme.txt

 As startup=1 but the text terminal also understands a number of control codes that can be embedded in the ascii stream.

 -startup=16
 A plain devkitSMS CRT.
-This is similar to startup=0 except a few restart locations are occupied by devkitSMS restart code.
+This is similar to startup=0 except a few restart locations are occupied by devkitSMS restart code and the devkitSMS interrupt routines are installed by default.

 -startup=17
 A devkitSMS CRT combined with the terminal from startup=1 (16+1=17).